stargate/data-api/docs/jsonapi-spec.md

   Option      Type      Description
   ----------- --------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  `ordered`   Boolean   When `true` the server will insert the documents in sequential order, ensuring each doucument is succesfully inserted before starting the next.
+  `ordered`   Boolean   When `true` the server will insert the documents in sequential order, ensuring each document is successfully inserted before starting the next.
 Additionally the command will "fail fast", failing the first document that fails to insert.
 When `false` the server is free to re-order the inserts for performance including running multiple inserts in parallel, in this mode more than one document may fail to be inserted (using the "fail silently" mode).
 See [Multi Document Failure Considerations](#considerationsMultiDocumentFailure) for details.
 Defaults to `true`.

 #### insertMany Multi Document Failure Modes {#commandInsertManyFailure}